Do VA Benefits Pay Attorney Fees in Florida?

 Understanding Attorney Fees for VA Benefits Claims in Florida

 Our firm handles all VA benefits claims on a contingency-fee basis.
 This means that we do not charge any up-front fees or costs, nor do we bill for our attorneys’ time on a monthly basis.
-When you choose Colling, Gilbert, Wright & Carter, you will only pay legal fees if we help you secure past-due benefits that you have been wrongfully denied.
+When you choose Colling Gilbert Wright, you will only pay legal fees if we help you secure past-due benefits that you have been wrongfully denied.

 When choosing a law firm to help with your VA benefits claim, there are several important considerations to keep in mind.
 Federal law restricts the fees attorneys can charge for handling VA benefits claims, but law firms still have some flexibility to charge different fees in different ways.
 Here are some key facts you need to know: